CSCI-3398/hackathon2/README.md

 unzip <the name of the zip file you just uploaded>
 ```

-5. Follow the instructions for **1.1 Installation**, above.
+5. Follow the instructions for **1.1 Installation**, above, and then following the remaining instructions starting with 2.1.

+6. Edit the files you need to edit directly in CoCalc by clicking on `File`, then navigating to the file you want to edit.

-6. When you are done, download your `lm` and `dic` files to your own computer.
+7. When you are ready to submit, download your `lm` and `dic` files to your own computer.
 Then upload them to your GitHub repo, along with the pdf with your answers to the questions.

 ## Part 2: Build the baseline system